Anti Racism Anti Colonialism Committee

 How to Get Involved

 We welcome CAEP members at all levels of training (medical students, residents, and attending physicians) to reach out about joining the committee or ways to get involved.
-You can contact Julia at the CAEP head office at jbeljo@caep.ca.
+You can contact Ginette Snook (gsnook@caep.ca) at the CAEP Head Office.

 Announcements